robisim74/angular-l10n/doc/spec.md

 }
 ```

 To get the translation of dates and numbers, you have the `getDefaultLocale` method of `LocaleService`, and the `defaultLocaleChanged` event to know when `defaultLocale` changes.
-You can use the `transform` method of the corresponding pipe to get the translation, but you could use also the Intl APIs directly (or also use other specific libraries).
+You can use the `transform` method of the corresponding pipe to get the translation, but you could use also the Intl APIs directly (or also use other specific libraries):
-For example:
 ```TypeScript
 @Component({
     template: '<p>{{ value }}</p>'